NIPOSoftwareBV/Nfield-SDK/Examples/WindowsFormsApplication/readme.md

 ### _Setup `Redirect URIs`_

 In order to support the ability to show the browser to select the account to use for logging in to Nfield the following URIs should be configured.
-The `http://localhost` URI is needed when using .Net core, it will allow the application to capture the result of the login.
+The `http://localhost` URI is needed when using .Net Core, it will allow the application to capture the result of the login from the browser.

 ![Redirect URIs](./images/RedirectUris.png)